 But here on the the ground, there are many San Franciscos.
 This place we call The City and our home is actually comprised of so many neighborhoods of such distinct personalities that you may wander from block to block and find yourself in a completely different mood (and microclimate).

 But first, a disclaimer: For being only seven square miles, SF bursts with stuff—big neighborhoods, pocket 'hoods, and ever-new things (not to mention the many beloved spots that are closing every day).
 Which is to say, this is in no way a capital-C-complete guide to every SF 'hood.
-If you feel we missed something key, or if you have a hot tip on new openings, please feel free to email us at edit at 7x7 dot com.
+If you feel we missed something key, or if you have a hot tip on new openings, please feel free to share with us on Facebook and Instagram.

 Perhaps nowhere are the many evolutions and dichotomies of San Francisco so readily obvious as in the city's South of Market neighborhood.
 SoMa is a one-time residential hub for blue-collar immigrants turned warehouse wasteland and taggers' paradise turned scene of the first dot-com boom and bust.